LSSTDESC/tomo_challenge/README.md

 ## Installing requirements

-In general you can install requirements with `pip install -r requirements.txt`
+In general you can install python requirements with `pip install -r requirements.txt`

 On NERSC it's easiest to use shifter (I've had problems with CCL there):